 Kalanick stepped down after hours of debates involving the investors, as said by two people having knowledge of the situation.
 They requested to remain anonymous due to the confidentiality of the matter.

-Kalanick gave his statement as “I love Uber more than anything in the world and at this difficult moment in my personal life I have accepted the investors request to step aside so that Uber can go back to building rather than be distracted by another fight”.
+Kalanick gave his statement as “I love Uber more than anything in the world and at this difficult moment in my personal life I have accepted the investors request to step aside so that Uber can go back to building rather than be distracted by another fight.”

 According to the statement from Uber’s board, Kalanick always prioritized Uber before anything else.
-His stepping down provides the company with the “room to fully embrace this new chapter in Uber’s history”.
+His stepping down provides the company with the “room to fully embrace this new chapter in Uber’s history.”
 The request for further comments on this was declined by an Uber spokesperson.

 But the letter of the shareholders read that this leave of absence was not enough for the investors, who have seen their efforts of millions of dollars swelled to a valuation of nearly $70 million.
 For them, Kalanick had to step down.

-The demanding five shareholders include some of the most prestigious venture capital firms of the technology industry that invested right from the early stage of Uber.
+The demanding five shareholders include some of the most prestigious venture capital firms in the technology industry that invested right from the early stage of Uber.
 This includes a mutual fund firm as well.
 Aside from the firm Benchmark, the others are Lowercase Capital, First Round Capital, Fidelity Investments, and Menlo Ventures.
 These firms together own Uber’s stocks for more than a quarter.
 Due to the stocks having an outsized number of votes, some of the investors own about 40% of Uber’s voting power.

 The five firms did not respond to requests for comments regarding Kalanick’s resignation.
-But Mr. Gurley, one of the earliest Kalanick supporters, said on Twitter, “There will be many pages in the history books devoted to @travisk — very few entrepreneurs have had such a lasting impact on the world”.
+But Mr. Gurley, one of the earliest Kalanick supporters, said on Twitter, “There will be many pages in the history books devoted to @travisk — very few entrepreneurs have had such a lasting impact on the world.”

-The letter of the shareholders, alongside the resignation, contains their task of oversight of the board of Uber by employing at least two “truly independent directors”.
+The letter of the shareholders, alongside the resignation, contains their task of oversight the board of Uber by employing at least two “truly independent directors.”
 Their demand also involves the support of Kalanick in a search committee led by the board for a new CEO, alongside asking Uber to hire an experienced chief financial officer immediately.

-With Kalanick’s resignation, Uber goes on to improve relationships with some of their constituencies.
+With Kalanick’s resignation, Uber goes on to improve relationships with some of its constituencies.
 On Tuesday, in the early hours, Uber emailed their contractual drivers that they would soon be allowed to take tips, which the drivers were unable to accept previously.
 This tipping change is a part of several new initiatives for the drivers.

 The company said, “Over the next 180 days we are committed to making driving with Uber better than ever.
 We know there’s a long road ahead, but we won’t stop until we get there.”